This post covers key elements of eclectic style, how to put it together and for whom it works best. Read how to have

 An eclectic outfit typically encompasses items from different periods and styles.
 It is tied together by means of color, texture, shape and accessories.
 The color palette can vary, but often a few neutrals serve to ground the look.
 Typically, the look has a multitude of fabrics, which differ by patterns, texture or both.

-Obviously, this style is difficult to aim for and it can look very different depending of the person’s taste.
-Thus, let’s start with what persons of all age and gender choosing this way of dressing have in common.
+Obviously, this style is difficult to aim for.
+It can look very different depending of the person’s taste.
+Therefore, let’s start with what persons of all age and gender choosing this way of dressing have in common.

 Key Elements of Eclectic Style

 According to the above definition, a huge variety of garments work.
 It’s just about how to put them together.
 However, this point is the challenge!
 This fashion direction requires creativity, trying unconventional combinations, an eye for what you can do with a garment, curation and time to try everything with everything to identify what looks the best (wrong) or stylish.
 The look is high maintenance!
 It’s rather an attitude!
 It’s best for people with an individualistic lifestyle and/or free spirit.
 People who don’t give a damn about what others think of them.
 Or like Mademoiselle once said

 Persons donning these outfits are often collectors and curate their wardrobe.
 Their closets may hold pieces from several decades as well as the newest It piece often mixed with recycled or upcycled clothes like an old shirt revived as a skirt.